Whole Wheat Blackberry Ricotta Scones

 Comments

 The batter was quite wet and sticky when using this recipe and I needed to add several tablespoons of additional flour before it was a kneadable, shapeable dough that I could slice with a knife.
 However, fresh out of the oven, they smelled AMAZING and the mild sweetness was perfectly balanced with the tartness of the fresh berries and were complimented by the density of the scone.
-Wonderful flavor and recipe!
+Wonderful flavor and recipe!4 stars

 Olivia E.

 Thank you for adding instructions without the blender!
-I was trying to figure out how I would create a wonderful looking recipe into real life without a blender (I'm pretty much a novice baker)!
-I'll be trying this out soon to give to my spanish instructor!
-Thanks for the great recipe!
+I was trying to figure out how I would create a wonderful looking recipe into real life without a blender (I’m pretty much a novice baker)!

 nancy

 Any chance someone made these gluten-free?
 How did they turn out?
 If not, any substitution suggestions to match flavor?
-I have a discerning, GF palate. :-)
+I have a discerning, GF palate. 🙂

 Christine